CMI Communications

 Mission

 The new journal will publish articles that are of practical use to infectious disease clinicians and clinical microbiologists — and thus to their patients.
-We particularly want to help early-career professionals broaden their skills, knowledge, and career opportunities.
-This means we must meet them where they are.
-First submissions will have almost no formatting requirements and turnaround times will be short.
+CMI Communications particularly wants to help early-career professionals broaden their skills, knowledge, and career opportunities.
+To do so, first submissions will have almost no formatting requirements and turnaround times will be short.
 CMI Com will host a regular podcast, and its website will include interactive features allowing debate, knowledge transfer, and other exchanges.
 The new journal should be thought of as a living platform — a sort of workbench, an endoplasmic reticulum where many little ribosomes can get together to build good things — and not as a bundle of papers arriving once a month in the mail.

 “The new journal will publish articles that are of practical use to infectious disease clinicians and clinical microbiologists—and thus to patients.”